A Designer Dog-Maker Regrets His Creation

-I finished my interview with him by asking if he has ever kept a Labradoodle as a pet.
-"No way!" he told me in a shocked tone of voice.
+"No way!"
+He told me in a shocked tone of voice.
 "My dogs are Labrador Retrievers—Rocky and Jazz.
 I only ever bred 31 Labradoodles.
 I'm on a pension and live in a little shoebox flat.
 If I'd gone into breeding Labradoodles for a living, I'd be on easy street.
 But there was no way I'd do it.
 My conscience wouldn't let me."

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission